trueos/trueos-docs/trueos-handbook/introducing.rst

 display during the |trueos| installation.
 If planning to install KDE, GNOME, multiple desktop managers, or applications within the virtual machine, choose at least **50 GB**.
-Whatever size is set, be sure the computer has enough free disk space to accomodate the size chosen.
+Whatever size is set, be sure the computer has enough free disk space to accommodate the size chosen.
 Use the :guilabel:`folder` icon to browse to a directory on disk with sufficient space to hold the virtual machine.